jenkins-x/helm-unit-tester/README.md

 Then you can specify the folder tree of the expected resources created your chart such as [this example](pkg/test_data/tests/default/expected/apps/v1/Deployment).

 You can also run your test and then just copy the generated yaml files into your `expected` folder ;)

+### testcase.yml

+You can also override the default properties of each `TestCase` via a little [testcase.yml](pkg/test_data/tests/missing-resource/testcase.yml) file in your test case if you want to. e.g. to enable diferent flags.